Rescheduled Copa Libertadores final to take place outside Argentina

 The second leg of the Copa Libertadores final will take place outside Argentina and not at River Plate’s Estadio Monumental.
 Photograph: Alejandro Pagni/AFP/Getty

-The second leg of the Copa Libertadores final between River Plate and Boca Juniors will take place on December 8th or 9th and will be played outside Argentina after crowd trouble forced the game to be postponed last week, organisers said on Tuesday.
+The second leg of the Copa Libertadores final between Buenos Aires rivals Boca Juniors and River Plate will be played outside Argentina on either December 8th or 9th, South American football’s governing body Conmebol has announced.

-The South American Football Confederation (CONMEBOL) said in a statement that the game should not be played in Buenos Aires, but did not specify an alternative location.
+Billed as the biggest club game in South American football history, the second leg was twice delayed on Saturday, postponed until Sunday and then called off following an attack by River Plate fans on the Boca team coach.

-“It will be played outside Argentina because the conditions do not exist for the game to be played in Argentina,” Conmebol President Alejandro Dominguez told a news conference, following a meeting with representatives of River and Boca.
+With the tie poised at 2-2, Boca players were left injured by shards of broken glass and affected by tear gas, which was fired by police to disperse the crowd outside River Plate’s El Monumental stadium.